Shop Complete Gut Defense →

 Probiotics are often talked about as if they’re interchangeable, but in reality, different probiotic strains perform very different roles inside the digestive system.
+A multi-strain probiotic approach better reflects how the gut microbiome actually works — as a complex, diverse ecosystem.

 Many products rely on a single strain or generic blends with minimal diversity.
 While these may offer some benefit, they often fail to support the gut as a whole.
+A multi-strain probiotic approach better reflects how the gut microbiome actually works — as a complex, diverse ecosystem.

 Probiotics are live microorganisms that help maintain balance within the gut microbiome.
+Their primary functions include:

 • Competing with unwanted microbes for space and nutrients